Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Signal detection

 Since the choice of set $S$ was completely arbitrary, we have the bound

-At this point it is important to note that, if we desire to have $R(\hat\Phi)\leq\epsilon$ for some $0<\epsilon<1$ then $\P_\emptyset(\hat\Phi\neq 0)+\P_S(\hat\Phi\neq 1)\leq \epsilon$ (for any $S\in\C$), and therefore
+At this point it is important to note that, if we desire to have $R(\hat\Phi)\leq\epsilon$ for some $0<\epsilon<1$ then $\P _\emptyset(\hat\Phi\neq0)+\P_S(\hat\Phi\neq1)\leq\epsilon$ (for any $S\in\C$), and therefore

-The next step of the proof entails deriving a good upper bound on $\min_{S\in\C} \E_\emptyset[\log \LR_{\emptyset,S}]$ and comparing it to the lower bound just shown.
+The next step of the proof entails deriving a good upper bound on $\min_{S\in\C} \E_\emptyset[\log\LR_{\emptyset,S}]$ and comparing it to the lower bound just shown.

-As noted before, the expected likelihood ratio is actually the Kullback-Leibler divergence between $\P_\emptyset$ and $\P_S$.
-This obviously depends on the sensing strategy $\cal A$ that is used.
-Therefore we need to get an upper bound on
+As noted before, the expected likelihood ratio is actually the Kullback--Leibler divergence between $\P_\emptyset$ and $\P_S$.
+This obviously depends on the sensing strategy $\mathcal{A}$ that is used.
+Therefore, we need to get an upper bound on

 It is instructive to compare the above expression with the one of the minimax error \eqref{eqn:minimax}.
 Note that the roles of the max/sup and min/inf are reversed.
-This should not come as a surprise as larger values of $\E_\emptyset[\log \LR_{\emptyset,S}]$ correspond to lower probabilities of error.
-Note also that $\E_\emptyset[\log \LR_{\emptyset,S}]$ can be interpreted as the payoff matrix of a game where the sensing strategy makes the first move, and nature is the opponent that chooses a sparsity pattern in an adversarial way.
+This should not come as a surprise as larger values of $\E_\emptyset[\log\LR_{\emptyset,S}]$ correspond to lower probabilities of error.
+Note also that $\E_\emptyset[\log\LR _{\emptyset,S}]$ can be interpreted as the payoff matrix of a game where the sensing strategy makes the first move, and nature is the opponent that chooses a sparsity pattern in an adversarial way.
 Now note that

-where the final steps rely simply on the Kullback-Leibler divergence between normal random variables with the same variance and different means.
-At this point we need to evaluate
+where the final steps rely simply on the Kullback--Leibler divergence between normal random variables with the same variance and different means.
+At this point, we need to evaluate